nobleclem/jQuery-MultiSelect/README.md

 **onOptionClick**

-*Fires after an option is clicked and selected*
+*Fires after an option is clicked*

 `onOptionClick( element, option )`